Skip to content

 Costs involved in remortgaging

-Common costs include the arrangement fee (typically £500–£2,000, can often be added to the loan), valuation fee (£150–£500, often waived), solicitor or conveyancer fees (£300–£1,000, often included free by the lender), and any early repayment charges on your existing deal.
-There is no stamp duty to pay when remortgaging because you are not purchasing a new property.
+The usual ones are the arrangement fee (around £500 to £2,000, and often addable to the loan), the valuation fee (£150 to £500, frequently waived), solicitor or conveyancer fees (£300 to £1,000, often covered free by the lender), plus any early repayment charge on your existing deal.
+You pay no stamp duty on a remortgage, because you are not buying a new property.

-While remortgaging can save you money in the long run, there are upfront costs to be aware of.
-A broker can help you weigh up a lower rate with higher fees against a slightly higher rate with no fees.
-Use our repayment calculator to compare the monthly cost of different deals.
+Remortgaging usually pays off over time, but there are upfront costs to plan for.
+A broker can help you judge a lower rate with bigger fees against a slightly higher rate with none.
+Our repayment calculator lets you compare the monthly cost of different deals side by side.

 Typical remortgage costs